Sumi-e Artists of Canada

 Then all the rest in the class joined in a photo too.

-You can find more information about Guan Sui-Sheng in the links section.
+You can learn more about Guan Sui-Sheng by clicking Shih Tai Arts and Crafts > Art Collections in the links section.